April C. Byers

 April has been a Registered Psychologist since 2004 and is currently in private practice.
 She trained as a Family Mediator through the Legal Education Society of Alberta.
 She holds a B.Sc. in Psychology, an M.Sc. in Neuroscience and has also completed postgraduate work in the areas of Neuropsychology, Complex Trauma, Social Justice, Educational Psychology, Psychotherapy, and Rehabilitation and Disability Studies.
 She has extensive training in assessment and psychotherapy and works with children, adults and families.

 Her initial training was in neuropsychological and mental health assessment.
 She later branched into psycho-educational assessment as well as assessment of trauma and addictions.
-She has expertise in neural plasticity and recovery of function, attention and memory, concussion and brain injury, intellectual disability, developmental trauma, post-traumatic stress, learning disabilities, ADHD, dysregulated behaviour and mood disorders.
+In addition to her focus of helping patients with IBS at The Tummy Clinic, she has expertise in neural plasticity and recovery of function.
+She has helped many patients with attention and memory, concussion and brain injury, intellectual disability, developmental trauma, post-traumatic stress, learning disabilities, ADHD, dysregulated behaviour and mood disorders.

 April has worked in many capacities and settings over the years including hospital, community, rehabilitation, school settings and private practice.
 She currently works with Veterans and their famfamilies, Indigenous persons and survivors of complex trauma.
 She was the Executive Director for the Southern Alberta Brain Injury Society and was successful in obtaining significant annual funding for non-profit organizations who serve Albertans living with brain injury.
 April has also worked with families and parents for Family Justice Services both as a Family Mediator and as a clinician for 10 years and was